domRiddle/ASF/Compatibility.md

 However, if you're trying to run **generic** ASF package then you must ensure that your .NET Core runtime supports platform required by ASF.

-ASF as a program is targeting **.NET 6.0** (`net6.0`) right now, but it may target newer platform in the future. `net6.0` is supported since 6.0.100 SDK (6.0.0 runtime), although ASF is configured to target **latest runtime at the moment of compilation**, so you should ensure that you have **[latest SDK](https://dotnet.microsoft.com/download)** (or at least runtime) available for your machine.
-Generic ASF variant may refuse to launch if your runtime is older than the minimum (target) one known during compilation.
+ASF as a program is targeting **.NET 6.0** (`net6.0`) right now, but it may target newer platform in the future. `net6.0` is supported since 6.0.100 SDK (6.0.0 runtime), although ASF is configured to prefer **latest runtime at the moment of compilation**, so you should ensure that you have **[latest SDK](https://dotnet.microsoft.com/download)** (or at least runtime) available for your machine.
+Generic ASF variant may refuse to launch if your runtime is older than the specified minimum supported one during compilation.

 If in doubt, check what our **[continuous integration uses](https://github.com/JustArchiNET/ArchiSteamFarm/actions/workflows/publish.yml?query=branch%3Amain)** for compiling and deploying ASF releases on GitHub.
 You can find `dotnet --info` output in every build as part of .NET verification step.